charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 Create a screen shot of VirtualBox running Lubuntu as a guest OS on your system.
 Attach the image to your assignment when you turn it in.
 Normally, I expect to see the Windows desktop, then VirtualBox, and inside VirtualBox, a copy of Lubuntu.

-**Note**: *If VirtualBox has the focus on your desktop, then any keystrokes you make will go to VirtualBox, not to your Windows desktop.
+**Note**: _If VirtualBox has the focus on your desktop, then any keystrokes you make will go to VirtualBox, not to your Windows desktop.
 As a result, you can't press **Ctrl-PrtScrn** with VirtualBox focused and expect it to work the way it does when other applications have the focus.
 One solution is to use the Windows Snipping tool or follow one of [these suggestions][scrshot].
 You can also usually create screen shots in Lubuntu and submit them.
-But the screen shot will be in the Lubuntu file system, not your Windows file system.*
+But the screen shot will be in the Lubuntu file system, not your Windows file system._

 [scrshot]: http://www.google.com/search?q=windows+screen+capture

+With the possible exception of screenshots, and configuring VirtualBox itself, it is usually best to do all your work inside the VM.
+This includes browsing, email, downloading, etc. Just go ahead and maximize Lubuntu so that it takes up your whole screen (Right Control - F).
+I find it confusing to keep switching back and forth between Linux and Windows.
+Lubuntu is more than powerful enough to allow you to perform the operations you need to perform in this class.
+It can be a little unstable at times, but if you treat it gently, it should meet your needs.

 ## Sanity Check